FerminRamos/DRASTIC/README.md

 # DRASTIC Database Repository

-###### :exclamation: Current Obj: Map our 3 new FEMA files (2000-2020) in ArcGIS Pro :exclamation:
+###### :exclamation: Current Obj: Map our 3 new FEMA files (2000-2022) in ArcGIS Pro :exclamation:

 <br>

 #### :boom: Announcements :boom:
-Finally, all ArcGIS Pro software has been downloaded to the new work computer!
+📌 Finally, all ArcGIS Pro software has been downloaded to the new work computer!
 Ready to start importing data.
+📌 FEMA data expanded to include 2000-2022 datasets now

 <br>